smoni19/CV/README.md

 -What was the result?

 - Teamwork - determining how to achieve the day's/week's goals in the lab
 - Eye for detail - programming as a hobby and programming relies on accuracy.
-Working in a quality role also demands this.
+Working in a quality role also demands this - preparing and testing samples to very specific standards.
 - Communictation - communicated regularly with other lab staff, R&D colleagues so everyone knew what needed to be done/what had been completed.